 copy that is designed to have specific features and bug fixes.

 You can accomplish this by selectively backdating files or

 liberally), by switching files and directories to particular

 even just by making a bunch of local changes.
 When you're

 done, your working copy is a hodgepodge of repository

 locations from different revisions.
 But after testing, you

 know it's the precise combination of data you need to

 Time to make a snapshot.
 Copying one URL to another won't work here.
 In this case, you want to make a snapshot of your exact working copy arrangement and store it in the repository.
-Luckily, svn copy actually has four different uses (which you can read about in Chapter 9, Subversion Complete Reference), including the ability to copy a working copy tree to the repository:
+Luckily, svn copy actually has four different uses (see svn copy (cp) in svn Reference—Subversion Command-Line Client), including the ability to copy a working copy tree to the repository:

 $ ls my-working-copy/ $ svn copy my-working-copy \ http://svn.example.com/repos/calc/tags/mytag \ -m "Tag my existing working copy state."
 Committed revision 940.